microsoft/Olive/examples/open_llama/README.md

     ```json
     "input_model":{
         "type": "HfModel",
-        "config": {
         "model_path": "openlm-research/open_llama_3b", // to change based on the model you use
-        }
     }
     ```
     ```python